tinne26/etxt/docs/display-scaling.md

 # Display scaling

-One of the top mistakes among Ebitengine game devs is failing to use [`ebiten.DeviceScaleFactor()`](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#DeviceScaleFactor) correctly.
+One of the most common mistakes among Ebitengine game devs is failing to use [`ebiten.DeviceScaleFactor()`](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#DeviceScaleFactor) correctly.
 There are some reasons for this:
-- Many developers haven't internalized that pixels in physical monitors are not all the same size.
+- We tend to forget that pixel size and density can vary between monitors.
 - Ebitengine treats display scaling as an optional feature instead of as a primary concern.
 - UI frameworks for Ebitengine also have an unhealthy tendency to neglect display scaling.
 - Almost no one understands how `Game.Layout` really works.

-The main victim in all this?
+A common victim of all this?
 Text.
-According to scientific studies™, text looks jaggy in 13 out of 14 Ebitengine games.

-Thankfully, the path towards betterment is only five steps away:
-1. Repent.
-2. Learn how `Game.Layout` works by [reading this guide](https://github.com/tinne26/kage-desk/blob/main/docs/tutorials/ebitengine_game.md#layout).
+The solution?
+Learn how `Game.Layout` works by [reading this guide](https://github.com/tinne26/kage-desk/blob/main/docs/tutorials/ebitengine_game.md#layout).
-3. Repent harder.
-4. Delete your whole game and rewrite it using what you have learned.
-5. Meditate until enlightened.

-Technically, the critical code when using `etxt` can be as simple as this:
+In the case of `etxt`, you can adjust the text scale through the `Renderer.SetScale()` function.
+If you want crisp text, the summary is that you need to use the full resolution of the player's screen, and that can only be achieved by understanding `Game.Layout` and using `DeviceScaleFactor()` correctly.
+From there on, `etxt` makes your life easy by separating logical sizes (`Renderer.SetSize()`) and scale (`Renderer.SetScale()`).

+## Text scaling contexts

+There are two main ways in which you may want to scale your text:

+The first one is scaling text based on the `DeviceScaleFactor()`, but preserving text size regardless of the window size.
+This is common for general GUI applications.
+You may make the window bigger or smaller, but you still want the text to be rendered at the same size. *Text size is independent from the window size*.

+To achieve this, you simply need to apply `Renderer.SetScale(ebiten.DeviceScaleFactor())` on the `Game.Layout()` function or similar:
 ```Golang
 func (game *Game) Layout(_, _ int) (int, int) { panic("use Ebitengine >=v2.5.0") }
 func (game *Game) LayoutF(logicWinWidth, logicWinHeight float64) (float64, float64) {